 Membership to The Danish Club of Ottawa is open to all persons who agree with the Aims and Objectives of the Club.
 Members will receive a copy of our Newsletter, the Viking News, and are welcome to join us at any of our Events throughout the year.
 We also invite members to volunteer their time by helping us organize the various events.
 It’s a wonderful way to meet other Club members especially if you are a little shy about attending the events on your own.
-Send us an email and let us know if you are interested in volunteering and we will contact you with details.
+Send us an email at firstname.lastname@example.org and let us know if you are interested in volunteering and we will contact you with details.
 Membership to The Danish Club of Ottawa in based on the calendar year, i.e. January 1 to December 31.
-To join or renew your membership, please download a copy of our Membership Registration Form or reach out with any questions!
+To join or renew your membership, please click here to complete your Membership Registration Form or reach out with any questions!
+If you would prefer a printable copy please email us!

 Membership to The Danish Club of Ottawa in based on the calendar year, i.e. January 1 to December 31